w3f/Grant-Milestone-Delivery/deliveries/pontem-network_milestone-1.md

 | 8. | Documentation | [Move Pallet](https://github.com/dfinance/sp-move/blob/master/README.md) [Move VM](https://github.com/dfinance/sp-move-vm/blob/master/README.md) [Dove](https://github.com/dfinance/move-tools/blob/master/README.md#dove) | Basic docs include: how to run VM, compile scripts/modules, execute/publish it. |

 **Other notes**

-Also, see ["How to deploy module and execute script"](https://youtu.be/IJLEbk4Sx7Y) on Youtube.

 We are moving forward, some work done around #2 milestones.
 We are reporting that progress just because it's nice to have.
 We are going to report full #2 milestone, later.